 To secure the tie in a bow shape, you can pinch or fold.
 For most styles of tie, I like to fold.
 Pinch or fold the body of the tie like an accordion.
 I like to fold at the centre, then again at the quarters above and below.
 This gives a nice forward pleat at the middle of the bow and scrunches so that the top and bottom edges are folded towards the back of the bow.
 Easy, neat, and lots of body in the bow.

 Although the slide will hold the bow in shape, I like to pre-secure the middle for extra hold.
 After folding, you can (optional) sew and/or cinch to tightly secure the middle of the folded bow in place.
 You can do this with elastic (geometric example shown in the collage below) or you can sew/wrap with sturdy thread (plaid example later in this post).
 Both have pros and cons depending on your personal preferences.
-Elastic has less finesse, but is very easy and also removeable if you’d like the ability to iron flat or change the folds.
+Elastic has less finesse, but is very easy and also removeable if you’d like the ability to iron the fabric flat after washing or change the folds.
 Sewing or cinching with thread is more durable.

 Adding (or Securing) with a Slide

 - Squeeze one side of the bow to the middle along the folds.

 - Slide the folded bow through the slide loop to the middle of the bow.

 - Rotate the bow into the correct position and smooth/fluff the bow shape/if as needed.